 - Avoid interrupting other speakers and make sure only one person speaks at a time.
 You can also ask questions via the chat feature to ask a question.

 Deakin uses a number of external social media platforms to communicate and engage with students.
 When using these platforms, it is important that you exercise the same professional etiquette as you would on any official University platform in accordance with Deakin’s student code of conduct.
 Learn more about Deakin’s social media procedure.

 - Be respectful and think before you post.
 Social media reaches a large audience within the University so remember that the same expectations, policies and laws apply as with other university platforms.
 Be aware of your own liability, as once you’ve posted something on social media, it’s out there on the public record, forever!

 - Consider who might read your post.
 When it comes to social media, the reality is that your posts may reach anyone in the wider community, including prospective employers who often use social media to research candidates.
 Consider what your posts say about you and the first impression you are giving.

 - Consider the effects of your posts on other people.
-Being a part of a wider community means considering the impact of the content you post on social media, as it is out there for anyone to interpret.
-Take the time to consider the tone, context and possible interpretations of your post, and think if it is something you would be comfortable saying face to face.
+Being part of a wider community means considering the impact of the content you post on social media, as it is out there for anyone to interpret.
+Take the time to consider the tone, context and possible interpretations of your post and think if it is something you would be comfortable saying face to face.

 - Protect your privacy.
 As with all open social media, be very careful not to share private or personal information and be sure that you understand the privacy settings for each of the platforms that you use.